visit-dav/visit/src/doc/Intro/Understanding_how_VisIt_works.rst

 """""

 Plots take variables and generate a visual representation of the variable.
-Some examples include the Mesh plot, which displays the mesh lines of mesh, the Pseudocolor plot, which maps scalar variables to color, and the Vector plot, which displays vector glyphs indicating the direction and magnitude of a vector field.
+Some examples include the Mesh plot, which displays the mesh lines of the mesh, the Pseudocolor plot, which maps scalar variables to color, and the Vector plot, which displays vector glyphs indicating the direction and magnitude of a vector field.
 Plots work on specific types of variables